Contribute to Scrapie Surveillance

 Producer participation is critical to the success of the scrapie surveillance program and, ultimately, to eradicating scrapie from Canada

-To achieve scrapie sampling targets, the Canadian Food Inspection Agency (CFIA) works closely with the sheep and goat industries, veterinarians and provinces and territories.
+To achieve scrapie sampling targets, the Canadian Food Inspection Agency (CFIA) works closely with the sheep and goat industries, veterinarians and provinces.
 Scrapie surveillance samples are collected at farms, abattoirs, auction markets, deadstock facilities and animal health laboratories.

 The goals of the scrapie surveillance program are to: